-The Animas Riverkeeper will bring to bear passion around grassroots advocacy, communications, technical comments, and policy development.
-Program campaigns are focused on Superfund cleanup in the headwaters, securing safe and reliable river access from Durango downstream through Farmington, safeguarding the river's free-flowing condition, participating as an active member in collaboratives focused on improving river and stream health, and improving water quality and public health in downstream communities.
+The Rivers Program Manager will bring to bear passion around grassroots advocacy, communications, technical comments, and policy development.
+Program campaigns are focused on securing safe and reliable river access from Durango downstream through Farmington, safeguarding the river's free-flowing condition, participating as an active member in collaboratives focused on improving river and stream health, improving water quality and public health in downstream communities, and Superfund clean-up in the headwaters.